One of the imposing towers of the town wall of Glorenza in the Val Venosta valley houses an exhibition and the local information office.

 € 1.50 children and young people (up to 15 years)

-Closed on Sundays and on bank holidays.
+The tower stays closed on Sundays and on public holidays.